Introduction: Bridging the Gap Between PLCs and the Cloud

 Building a Secure Data Pipeline

-A robust data pipeline from PLCs to cloud systems requires a comprehensive approach, focusing on both technological and procedural elements.
+A secure data pipeline from PLCs to cloud systems requires addressing both the technology stack and the operational procedures around it.

 Step 1: Network Segmentation